idooo/branches-health/README.md

 ## Build

-`glide` was used for dependency management here this should work:
+`glide` was used for dependency management here so this should work:

 ```
 glide install